Stefan Karl Stefansson, the actor behind Robbie Rotten of Lazytown, is free of cancer for the time being.

 Stefansson also teased a secret project that he will let everyone know about soon.

-Stefansson, 42, was first diagnosed with cancer in September 2016.
-In the interview with RUV describes having one tumor removed after the other, with a huge tumor discovered during one of the surgeries.
+42-year-old Stefansson was first diagnosed with cancer in September 2016.
+In the interview with RUV he describes having one tumor removed after the other, with a huge tumor discovered during one of the surgeries.
 Part of his liver was removed but it will regenerate.
 He told RUV that he is one in 100,000 to get his type of cancer.

 “Of course I get it,” Stefansson told RUV.
 “I’m one of a kind.”